Back Professions

 Use specialised tools for repetitive work

-For one-off translation tasks (SQL ↔ ORM, regex generation, format conversion) save the prompt as a template.
-AskAI.free's prompt library includes coding templates for most of these patterns.
+For recurring translation tasks (SQL ↔ ORM, regex generation, format conversion, commit-message drafting) save the prompt as a template instead of re-explaining the task every time.
+AskAI.free's prompt library includes coding templates for most of these patterns, and the token counter helps when you're deciding how much of a large file you can paste into one message.

 The mental model that works: AI is a fast junior dev who's read every Stack Overflow post but has no taste.
 It produces drafts; you bring the judgment.
 Used that way, it's a 5x productivity multiplier on the right tasks.